SAVE THE DATE! | 8th - 10th August 2025 | Click here to register for updates REGISTER NOW

 Biography

-Acclaimed landscape photographer David Wilson lives in Llangwm with his wife Anna and two young boys Charlie and Harry.
+Acclaimed landscape photographer David Wilson lives in Llangwm with his two young boys Charlie and Harry.
 David’s work captures his home county of Pembrokeshire and further afield, Wales.
 Photographing primarily in black and white he explores the landscape in search of stories: an abandoned farm, a remote chapel, a cottage at the top of a lane; all add a powerful narrative to his images.
 Author of two landscape photography books, ‘Pembrokeshire’ and ‘Wales: A Photographer’s Journey’, David’s work demonstrates his love and sense of awe for his native Wales.
 “These are powerful images.
 They remind us that rural Wales has a stark and demanding beauty.”
 Griff Rhys Jones David will be talking to about his latest book 'The Village' at this year's festival.

 Full Info